yiannist/pkg-ganeti/man/gnt-cluster.rst

     Number of VCPUs to set for an instance by default, must be an integer, will be set to 1 if no specified.

-memory
+maxmem
+    Maximum amount of memory to allocate for an instance by default, can be either an integer or an integer followed by a unit (M for mebibytes and G for gibibytes are supported), will be set to 128M if not specified.

+minmem
-    Amount of memory to allocate for an instance by default, can be either an integer or an integer followed by a unit (M for mebibytes and G for gibibytes are supported), will be set to 128M if not specified.
+    Minimum amount of memory to allocate for an instance by default, can be either an integer or an integer followed by a unit (M for mebibytes and G for gibibytes are supported), will be set to 128M if not specified.

 auto\_balance
     Value of the auto\_balance flag for instances to use by default, will be set to true if not specified.

+always\_failover
+    Default value for the ``always\_failover`` flag for instances; if not set, ``False`` is used.

 The ``-N (--nic-parameters)`` option allows you to set the default nic